 Proving a constructive dismissal or discharge is a near impossible legal standard.
 There is no specific federal or state law that defines constructive dismissal, and the burden of proof will be on the employee.

 The other consideration is if you resign you likely will not be eligible for unemployment benefits.
 In some cases you may be eligible for unemployment benefits, but you must prove you had good cause for leaving your job as defined by state and federal law.
 You will have to prove you were forced to quit, and employers will often chose to fight these claims to avoid setting up a wrongful termination lawsuit.

 Lastly, a lot of people are under the misguided perception that if they resign it will somehow look better on their resume or they will get a better reference.

-Second, most prospective employers know not to ask.
-If they do, well, that’s a sign of a short sighted employer.
+- Most prospective employers know not to ask.
+If they do, that’s a sign of a short sighted employer.
 They should be hiring you for your qualifications, not what happened at your other job.

 I have also found that in a competitive job market, especially in particular industries, companies know which ones run off the talent.
 These companies are all too happy to take a competitor’s former employee - no questions asked.
 In certain industries, they likely heard that Manager X with the competition is a monster.

 Gold standard, check with an attorney (like us) before you quit, if you can’t do that, then ask yourself - do you need unemployment benefits while you look for another job, and do you have a potential claim for wrongful termination?